 Instructions

-- Sprinkle salt on both sides of salmon and set aside for 30 minutes.
+- Sprinkle 2 tsp Diamond Crystal kosher salt on both sides of 4 skin-on salmon fillets and set aside for 30 minutes.

-- Remove the excess moisture on the salmon with a paper towel.
+- Remove the excess moisture from the salmon with a paper towel.

-- Place the salmon in the kasudoko.
-All sides must be covered completely.
+- Place the salmon in the Homemade Kasudoko.
+Cover all sides of the salmon completely.

-- Marinate in the kasudoko for 6-24 hours.
+- Place in the refrigerator and marinate the salmon for 6–24 hours.

 To Prepare for Cooking

-- Take out the salmon and wipe off the kasudoko as much as possible.
-Some recipes may say to rinse off the miso with water, but I do my best to remove with hand or paper towel.
+- Take out the salmon and wipe off as much of the kasudoko as possible.
+Some recipes may say to rinse off the marinade with water, but I do my best to remove it by hand or a paper towel.

-- Place the salmon on top of the baking sheet lined with parchment paper.
+- Place the salmon skin side up on top of a baking sheet lined with parchment paper.

 To Broil (Recommended)

-- Preheat the broiler* with a rack placed about 6" (15 cm) away from the top heating element (in the center of the oven) for 5 minutes.
-When broiling, you don't control the temperature in the oven; instead, you control the distance between the broiler and the surface of the food.
-It's similar to using hotter and cooler zones on your grill. *Broiler setting: Low (450ºF/232ºC), Medium (500ºF/260ºC), and High (550ºF/288ºC).
-I usually use medium (6" away) or high (8" away).
+- Preheat the broiler* for 5 minutes with a rack placed in the center of the oven about 6 inches (15 cm) away from the top heating element.
+When broiling, you don‘t control the temperature in the oven; instead, you control the distance between the broiler and the surface of the food.
+It‘s similar to using hotter and cooler zones on your grill. *Broiler settings: Low (450ºF/232ºC), Medium (500ºF/260ºC), and High (550ºF/288ºC).
+I usually use Medium (6 inches away) or High (8 inches away).

 To Bake (Optional)